dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T157: Questioning authority is a basic democratic right.
+### T157: Questioning authority is a fundamental right in a democracy.

 |Support|
 |---|